-Free and Cheap Things to do in the Summer Holidays
+Budget-Friendly Things to Do in the Summer Holidays

-From free festivals to Blue Peter badges and charity shop challenges, we take a look at the best budget-friendly ways to enjoy the school holidays.
+From free festivals to Blue Peter badges and charity shop challenges, here are some of the best budget-friendly ways to enjoy the school holidays.

 Girls in hammock, summer holidays